BZoennchen/supercollider-book/intro.md

 I eagerly started experimenting with Sonic Pi.
 However, soon after getting to grips with it, I craved more control; I yearned to craft my own synths---a task for which Sonic Pi wasn't particularly suited.
-While Sonic Pi is superb for sequencing your synth and samples, it doesn't offer the same level of flexibility when it comes to creating novel instruments.
+While Sonic Pi is superb for sequencing your synth and samples using the *imperative programming* style, it doesn't offer the same level of flexibility when it comes to creating novel instruments.
 The process involves preparing your synth and samples beforehand, then using Sonic Pi to manipulate them.

 I delved deeper and stumbled upon other intriguing tools like [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/), and of course, [SuperCollider (SC)](https://supercollider.github.io/).